Web4 infrastructure

 Alignment through Authority.

 Models think freely.
-The moment they attempt to touch the outside world — spend, sign, move, deploy — they hit the Agency Firewall.
+The moment they attempt to touch the outside world — spend, sign, move, deploy — the proposed effect crosses the Agency Firewall: the Hypervisor Daemon execution boundary plus wallet.network authority gates.
 The system never asks what the model meant.
-It evaluates one deterministic rule: does this specific action strictly comply with the user's explicit policy?
+It evaluates one deterministic question: does this specific action strictly comply with the user's explicit policy and granted authority?

 Zero-exposure credentials.

 Legacy agents hold API keys and hope nothing leaks.
-IOI agents request effects, not keys.
-The Kernel keeps credentials inside a sovereign vault and injects authority only at the moment of approved execution.
+IOI agents request effects, not raw secrets. wallet.network holds identity, credentials, approvals, payment scopes, decryption leases, and revocation.
+The Hypervisor Daemon asks for scoped authority at the moment of execution and records the result through receipts and Agentgres operations.
 A jailbroken agent cannot exfiltrate what it never receives.

 Receipt-bound accountability.

-Every consequential action resolves into a policy-checked receipt — a shared artifact that users, enterprises, developers, providers, and dispute systems can replay, audit, settle, and remedy against.
+Every consequential action resolves into a policy-checked receipt admitted as operational truth in Agentgres — a shared artifact that users, enterprises, developers, providers, and dispute systems can replay, audit, settle, and remedy against.
 Action becomes evidence.

 Self-improvement, governed.